SamZorSec/Arilux_AL-LC0X/README.md

 Alternative firmware for Arilux AL-LC0X LED controllers, based on the MQTT protocol and a TLS connection.
 The LED controller is a cheap product commercialized by [Banggood.com](http://www.banggood.com/ARILUX-AL-LC03-Super-Mini-LED-WIFI-APP-Controller-Remote-Control-For-RGB-LED-Strip-DC-9-12V-p-1060223.html) and can be easily reprogrammed.

-This firmware was tested with the Arilux AL-LC03 (IR remote) and the Arilux AL-LC09 (RF remote) models.

 ![Arilux](images/Arilux.png)

 ## Features